-American Fisheries Society Special Publication No. 20, A List of Common and Scientific Names of Fishes from the United States and Canada.
+American Fisheries Society Special Publication No. 20, Common and Scientific Names of Fishes from the United States and Canada.

 For fishes occurring in British waters, give precedence to Wheeler A. (1992) A list of the common and scientific names of fishes of the British Isles.
-Journal of Fish Biology 41, Supplement A.
+Journal of Fish Biology 41, Supplement A. www.fishbase.org

-www.fishbase.org